Get tips, join events & make friends in Frankfurt

 Pros of living in Frankfurt

-Public transportation: Public transportation in Germany is much cheaper compared to the UK, especially if you’re a regular traveler and get the monthly pass.
-The transportation system in Frankfurt is efficient and can be used to travel to almost anywhere in the city and its surrounding areas.
+Public transport: Public transport in Germany is much cheaper compared to the UK, especially if you’re a regular traveler and get the monthly pass.
+Frankfurt’s transport system is efficient and can be used to travel to almost anywhere in the city and its surrounding areas.

 Job opportunities: Frankfurt is very international, so there are many job opportunities in English compared to other parts of Germany.
 It’s also a major financial hub, so if you’re in the fields of finance or IT, there may well be a good job waiting for you in Frankfurt.